 If the price of one unit of currency maturing in t years is given by d(t), the semiannual compounded return, is given by:

 The relationship between spot rates and maturity/term is called the term structure of spot rates.
-When spot rates increase with maturity, the term structure is said to be upward-sloping.
-When spot rates decrease with maturity, the term structure is said to be downward-sloping or inverted.
+When spot rates increase with maturity, the term structure is said to be upward sloping.
+When spot rates decrease with maturity, the term structure is said to be downward sloping or inverted.

 If a 10-year C-STRIP is quoted at 58.779, then the semi-annual compounded rate of return is given by:

 Calculate discount factors given interest rate swap rates.

+NEEDS CONTENT BUT SIMILAR TO HULL

 Compute spot rates given discount factors.